ConduitNetwork/docs/administration/policies/policies.rst

 Power Scheduling
   Adds a Power Schedule for the Instances in a Group or Cloud.
 Power Schedules can be created in ``Operations -> Scheduling`` Provision Approval
-  Sets an Approval requirement for Provisioning into a Group or Cloud using Morpheus Approvals or an Approval Integration such a Service Now.
+  Sets an Approval requirement for Provisioning into a Group or Cloud using Conduit Approvals or an Approval Integration such a Service Now.
 Shutdown
   Sets a shutdown timeframe in days upon provision after which the Instance will be stopped.
-Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Morpheus Approvals or an Approval Integration.
+Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Conduit Approvals or an Approval Integration.
 User Creation
   Controls the "CREATE YOUR USER" flag in the User Config options during provisioning do be always disabled, always enabled, enabled by default, or disabled by default.